mac-comp240-master/activities_4-parallel/3-monte-carlo/README.md

 The first couple of pages review how random number generation can be done in C code for Monte Carlo simulations.

-Work on the coin flipping example by going to this [Particular page showing a sequential version of coin flipping](http://selkie-macalester.org/csinparallel/modules/MonteCarloSimulationExemplar/build/html/Introduction/CoinFlip.html).
+Work on the coin flipping example by going to this [page showing a sequential version of coin flipping](http://selkie-macalester.org/csinparallel/modules/MonteCarloSimulationExemplar/build/html/Introduction/CoinFlip.html).